mitll/d3m-schema/documentation/README.md

-The documentation for the data supply infrastructure, including the dataset schema and problem schema, is provided here.
+The documentation for the D3M dataset schema and problem schema is provided here.

 # [Overview](overview.md)
 # [Dataset Schema](datasetSchema.md)